St Anselm Hall, Manchester: Cellar Club

 The Cellar Club is the onsite bar and is the self-titled cheapest bar in Manchester.
 This is mostly due to the fact that the bar is one of the last student-run bars in Manchester, and the staff are residents within the hall who volunteer their time there.
-Originally located within the snooker room in the open Junior Common Room, it was relocated under the dining hall and expanded under Warden Smalley in the 1970s.
+Originally located within the snooker room in the open JCR, it was relocated under the dining hall and expanded under warden Smalley in the 1970s.
 The bar was renovated again in the 1990s to allow for a greater variety of socials.

 These socials are organised by an elected representative within the hall.
 The events range from bar crawls to in-house events.
 There is also a weekly pub quiz run by students.

 Wardens

-The Warden has responsibility over the welfare all of the residents in St Anselm Hall and is point of contact between students and the University.
+The warden had the responsibility over the welfare all of the residents in St Anselm Hall and was the point of contact between students and the university.